 "Yes.
 This is.
 But you still haven't told me who I'm speaking to."
 Gene replied a little annoyed.

-"Mrs. Randall, we tried to reach Mr. Randall at work but were unable to reach him.
-Is he by chance working from home today?" there was some urgency in the woman's voice and something else Gene couldn't quite place.
+"Mrs. Randall, we tried to reach Mr. Randall at work but were unable.
+Is he by chance working from home today?"

+There was some urgency in the woman's voice and something else Gene couldn't quite place.
 "I'm not answering any questions until you tell me who you are and what you want."
 Gene said flatly.
-She was starting to hope the woman on the other end of the line could smell her breath now.
+She was now starting to hope the woman on the other end of the line could smell her breath.

 "Mrs. Randall, I'm sorry.
 This is a difficult conversation.
-My name is officer Donna Cordona..."
+This is Officer Donna Cordona from the Oakland County Sheriff's Department..."

 Gene interrupted the woman before she could say more.
 "Look, whatever my mother in law has told you is a lie.
 She has a real problem.
-If this harassment continues I'm going to consult my attorney."
+If this harassment continues we'e going to consult our attorney."
 Gene said with defiance.
-Mort had given her his brother's card at dinner the night before after she and Robin had told him about the recent door knocking issues and the way the police had been treating Gene.
+Mort had given her his brother's card at dinner the night before, after she and Robin told him about the recent door knocking issues and the way the police had been treating Gene.